naugtur/safe-memory-cache/README.md

 ## What is it fit for?

  Caching in general.
-When you need to cache results of some long running function and you don't have a strong requirement to forget every item after its exact expiry time, no sooner.
+When you need to cache results of some long running process or a lot of them and you **don't** have a strong requirement to keep every item until its exact expiry time.

 ## Technicalities